-The city clerk shall distribute the agenda packet to the members and persons requesting copies of the agenda packet no later than Friday at noon prior to the regularly scheduled meeting.

-Paper or electronic copies of the agenda packet shall be available for the news media and other such organizations, agencies, institutions, or persons who so subscribe.
+- 1. The city clerk shall distribute the agenda packet to the members and persons requesting copies of the agenda packet no later than 120 hours prior to the regularly scheduled meeting. - 2.
+Electronic copies of the agenda packet shall be available for the news media and other such organizations, agencies, institutions, or persons who so subscribe.